 First time rowers have a chance to "learn to row" in our fall program.
-From mid September to the beginning of November we teach first time rowers the techniques of rowing on Wappingers Lake.
-Practices for boys are Tuesday after school and Saturday morning, girls are Thursday after school and Saturday morning.
+From mid September to the beginning of November we teach first time rowers the techniques of rowing on Sharpe Reservation lake.
+Practices are Tuesday after school and Saturday morning for boys and girls.

 If rowers enjoy the fall program they can sign up for our spring program rowing on the Hudson River.

 In September we hold a parent meeting to discuss all aspects of the program, meeting date and time will be in the school announcements starting the beginning of September.

 In February our practices start with “on land” training where ALL practices will be at Ketcham High School.
 These practices consist of weight lifting, running, calisthenics and using rowing machines.

 Rowers are expected to be on time for practices, parents please pick your rower up promptly at the end of practice.